The Interview Process: What to Ask a Contractor Before You Let Them Into Your Home

 The board approval question most homeowners forget to ask

-For anyone renovating in a co-op or condo, ask whether the contractor will prepare the board approval package, and whether that’s included in their fee.
+For anyone renovating in a co-op or condo, there’s a question that rarely makes it onto contractor checklists but can determine whether a project starts on time or stalls for weeks.
+Ask whether the contractor will prepare the board approval package, and whether that’s included in their fee.

 Michael Ch: Board approval is not the homeowner’s job.
 It shouldn’t be, anyway.
 A contractor who knows Manhattan knows that this is part of the process, and a good one will handle it without being asked.